Last updated on June 23rd, 2023 at 01:11 pm

-What are Class C Bathrooms Like?
+What Are Class C Bathrooms Like?

 If you’re brand new to your RV buying journey, you may be wondering what a Class C RV even is, and why it might benefit you, let alone what the bathrooms might be like.

-There are so many different varieties of rigs on the market: travel trailers, fifth wheels, Class A, B, and C motorhomes… And all of them have their own pluses and minuses when it comes to a bathroom.
+There are many different varieties of rigs on the market: travel trailers, fifth wheels, Class A, B, and C motorhomes… And all of them have their own pluses and minuses when it comes to a bathroom.
 Where do you even begin!?

-What are the Pros and Cons of Class C RV Bathrooms?
+What Are The Pros And Cons Of Class C RV Bathrooms?

 We’ve already mentioned a few of the pros surrounding a Class C RV.
 But what about their bathrooms?
 Let’s check out some more positives as well as some potential negatives before we get to our comprehensive list of Class C bathrooms!

-You may be hoping for a proper dry bath in your Class C, but oftentimes there just isn’t enough space to separate everything.
+You may be hoping for a proper dry bath in your Class C, but typically there just isn’t enough space to separate everything.
 Wet baths are common in Class C rigs, and may not be your first choice when it comes to an RV bathroom.

-What are Good Brands of Class C RV Bathrooms?
+What Are Good Brands Of Class C RV Bathrooms?

 While there are more brands of RVs now than ever before, it’s important to know what names have been better received.
 If brand loyalty or certain names are important to you before making your final decision, here are some of the well-received makers of Class C RVs, and some of the brands that have stand-out bathrooms!

-- Forest River is well regarded in the RV world, and has been for decades.
-They make a great variety of rigs, from fifth wheels to Class C’s, so definitely keep them on your short list!
+Forest River is well regarded in the RV world and has been for decades.
+They make a great variety of rigs, from fifth wheels to Class Cs, so definitely keep them on your shortlist!
 They have many layouts and locations for their Class C bathrooms too, which is a great perk.

-- Much like Forest River, Jayco has been talked about among RVers for some time.
+Much like Forest River, Jayco has been talked about among RVers for some time.
 This brand seems to often focus on durability, advertising special sturdy RV frames.
 They use a lot of custom woodworking that extends to their bathroom counters!

 Coachmen is another classic RV brand with a focus on family-friendly layouts.
-They use their space wisely more often than not, and are a well-known brand.
+They use their space wisely more often than not and are a well-known brand.
 While their bathrooms may be simple, they have many dry bath options.

-- You may not have heard of Thor brand motorhomes yet, but they are popular!
-Known for being budget friendly like Winnebago, Thor is proving to be another reliable brand in the RV world.
+You may not have heard of Thor brand motorhomes yet, but they are popular!
+Known for being budget-friendly like Winnebago, Thor is proving to be another reliable brand in the RV world.
 They are great for families, especially their bathroom layouts!

-What Should I Consider in a Class C RV Bathroom?
+What Should I Consider In A Class C RV Bathroom?

-Length of Your Class C = More Bathroom Space
+Length Of Your Class C = More Bathroom Space

-While all Class C’s are built on a truck or van chassis, length is an important consideration for you while you’re shopping around for a good Class C bathroom.
+While all Class Cs are built on a truck or van chassis, length is an important consideration for you while you’re shopping around for a good Class C bathroom.
 The length of your Class C makes a difference in your overall bathroom space and layout, and you may not want to drive around something too big for too long.

-The main thing for you to consider when it comes to length in Class C’s is the same thing you have to consider for any longer rig: where are you planning on taking it?
+The main thing for you to consider when it comes to length in Class Cs is the same thing you have to consider for any longer rig: where are you planning on taking it?
 Many campgrounds and campsites have length limits; some RV parks do too.

-If you’re planning on hitting the road with few plans, I always think it’s smart to err on the side of caution when it comes to the length of your rig.
+If you’re planning on hitting the road with few plans, I always think it’s smart to be on the side of caution when it comes to the length of your rig.
 The last thing you need is to pull into a campground that can’t accommodate the length of your Class C!
 However, most locations can handle 20-30 foot rigs.

-If you’re more concerned about having enough interior space, especially space in your Class C bathroom, don’t worry about the overall length of your rig.
+If you’re more concerned about having enough interior space, especially in your Class C bathroom, don’t worry about the overall length of your rig.
 Go for what layout suits you best.
 However, just know you may not fit everywhere, and maneuvering in cities or towns is always tougher the longer your rig is!

-Floor Plans and Bathroom Placement
+Floor Plans And Bathroom Placement

 While Class C layouts and floor plans aren’t reinventing the RV wheel here, your overall floor plan should be a huge consideration for you.
-Are you looking for a Class C for full timing, or are you looking for a family friendly rig with multiple bed options?
+Are you looking for a Class C for full timing, or are you looking for a family-friendly rig with multiple bed options?